connor557/docker-vdidesktop/README.md

 This uses the `kxes/ubuntu-xrdp-base` Docker image, adds the XFCE desktop environment and sets some default configurations (theme, background, etc).

 It includes the XFCE desktop plus 'xfce4-goodies' and Thunderbird, Firefox, and Pidgin.
+It's meant to be replicated in multiple instances in a modular fashion.